engrsaheed/EarthThemeForBrackets/README.md

 How to install in Brackets 0.42
 ==========================

-1. File :arrow_right: extension manager…
+1. File :arrow_right: Extension manager…
-2. Click the tab called "available"
+2. Click the tab called "Available"
-3. Type "ruby blue" in the top right search bar
+3. Type "Earth Theme For Brackets" in the top right search bar
-4. Click install.
+4. Click Install.
 5. Click Close on the pop up
-6. Click Close on the extension manager
+6. Click Close on the Extension manager
 7. View :arrow_right: Themes…
-8. Current Theme change to Ruby Blue
+8. Current Theme change to "Earth Theme For Brackets"

 Troubleshooting
 ==========================